bay-phillips/Unit3.FinalProject.PoorMentalHealthDays/README.md

 **Contribution and Maintence**

 This repository is maintained by Bay Phillips.
-If further help is needed please contanct bphill@unc.edu.
+If further help is needed please contanct support@github.com.